theninjawoohoo/cmpt373-gitlab-analyzer/README.md

 ## Packages

 * `packages/api`: The backend server, which uses the Express and NestJS frameworks.
+In `packages/api`, run:
+    1. `npm run build && npm run migrate`: to build the app and then run migrations to keep your database schema up to date
-Run `npm run start:dev` (in `packages/api`) to start the server in development mode.
+    2. `npm run start:dev`: start the server in development mode.
 * `packages/webapp`: The frontend, which is a React application.
 Run `npm run start` (in `packages/webapp`) to start the front end in development mode.